HA Museum & Store

 Preservation of this prominent dockside property marked the beginning of the restoration of the Annapolis waterfront.

-The latest phase in the life this historic building began with a 2004-06 project to transform it into a preservation and education center named in honor of St. Clair Wright, a founder and longtime leader of Historic Annapolis.
+The latest phase in the life of this historic building began with a 2004-06 project to transform it into a preservation and education center named in honor of St. Clair Wright, a founder and longtime leader of Historic Annapolis.

 Crews removed much of the 1950s building material, being careful to preserve the older structural fabric.
 Modern electrical, HVAC, plumbing, water, fire detection and suppression, telecommunications, and data systems were installed to equip the 18th-century building for 21st-century visitors.
 An elevator tower was built against 196 Green Street to provide access to all floors of both buildings without compromising the site’s street-side facades.